justinHe123/WDFtoTXT/README.md

         -h

 show this help message and exit

         -f

 filters out files that do not end in .wdf

         -o DIR

 changes the output directory to DIR

         -r

 recursively convert files of any input directories

-Example:
+Examples:

 	wdftotxt *

 Converts all files in the current directory to txt format

 	wdftotxt -f *

 Converts only files ending in .wdf

 	wdftotxt -o outdir *

 Sets the output directory to outdir

 	wdftotxt -r *

 Recursively enters any directories and converts files within them